-ACCAN aims to empower consumers and produces information sheets on common consumer concerns.
+Australian Communications Consumer Action Network (ACCAN aims to empower consumers and has information sheets on common consumer concerns.

-Communications Alliance is the industry body for telecommunications providers, and they aim to improve standards in the industry.
+Communications Alliance is the industry body aiming to improve standards for telecommunications providers.
 Visit their website for more information about Mobile Premium Services.

-Australian Communications and Media Authority (ACMA) is the federal government regulator of telecommunications.
+Australian Communications and Media Authority is the federal government regulator of telecommunications.

-Do Not Call Register is where you can register your details to stop telemarketers calling you.
-Registration is free and means you remain on the register for life.
+Do Not Call Register is a free service to stop telemarketers contacting you.
+Registration is valid for 8 years.